kkarhan/paperwallet/README.md

 # Monero Paper Wallet Generator
 ##### This is a tool to generate paper wallets for Monero.
-Look to instructions on the site to use it: [paperwallet.openmonero.com](https://paperwallet.openmonero.com)

 ---
 ## Quick Start